Inventory Management Using a Barcode Scanner

 This brings us back to inventory management software.
 If your business deals with physical products then you should pick an inventory management solution first and then add a barcode printing and scanning solution.
 A barcode scanner is simply a hardware input device like a Bluetooth or USB keyboard.
 No more and no less.

-Choosing a Barcode Printer
+1. Choose a Barcode Printer

 First, let’s take a look at choosing a barcode printing and scanning system.
 It’s easy to be overwhelmed by the sheer choice and scale of barcode printing solutions available in the market.
 Ideally, you want a software and hardware combo that works well together.
 The market is too large, fast-moving and varied to make any recommendations but we can suggest popular brands to look out for.
 Then pick a suitable model depending on your needs.

-Desktop Barcode Printers
+A. Desktop Barcode Printers

 For barcode printers in general, we recommend desktop barcode printers for small and medium-sized businesses.
 These are perfect for printing shipping labels, retail labels, asset tracking labels and small print jobs.
 As the name suggests, desktop printers are small enough to sit on a typical desk in your office.
 These are best for jobs requiring 1,000 or fewer labels a day.
 Zebra and SATO are two popular brands that have many desktop models to choose from.

-Industrial Barcode Printers
+B. Industrial Barcode Printers

 If you’re doing well over 1,000 labels a day (whew) then you need to upgrade to an industrial barcode printer.
 Frankly, few of us will need them right now.
 These printers are much larger than their desktop cousins and they can handle high volume and demanding print jobs.
 They have larger media capacities and can print just about any size label that you require.
 These printers also boast a rugged industrial design suitable for warehouse and manufacturing environments.
 In this space, Datamax-O-Neil is the brand to look for.

-Mobile Barcode Printers
+C. Mobile Barcode Printers

 Finally, there’s even a mobile barcode printer for the times when you need to print labels on the go, indoors or outdoors.
 Just imagine printing labels for your stock of Christmas fir trees that are neatly lined up outdoors in the dead of winter.
 This is when you need a mobile barcode printer.
 These typically communicate with a desktop, laptop or tablet using USB, Bluetooth or Wi-Fi.
 The mobile printer market is relatively small but Zebra, Brother, Intermec, and Datamax-O-Neil all offer mobile barcode printers.

-Choosing a Barcode Scanner
+2. Pick a Barcode Scanner

 Once you have your printer down pat, you need to choose a handheld barcode scanner next.
 Remember, the barcode scanner is simply a handheld means of reading a barcode and entering it into your inventory management software.
 Again, the barcode scanner market is immense and varied.
 You can find all the big brands here: Honeywell, Motorola, Datalogic and Symbol.

 For small and medium-sized businesses, you generally need a cordless or corded barcode scanner.
 Cordless scanners are far more convenient like cordless headphones as there is no wire to limit your working range.
 But they do need to be periodically charged or have their batteries changed.
 Bluetooth models rule the cordless space.
 Corded models are more reliable as they don’t need a separate power supply but the cord does get in the way of things.
-Pick whatever works for you, your workflow and your budget.
+Remember, pick whatever works for you, your workflow and your budget.

-Choosing Barcode Printing Software
+3. Select Barcode Printing Software